isomerpages/moe-jurongwestpri/_for-parents/Other Information/MOE Sexuality Education.md

 8. Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.

 9. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable [here](files/files%2FSlides%20and%20info/2023%20Info%20on%20SEd%20for%20schs%20website%20(Primary%20Schools).pdf).
+This form will be distributed to parents at the start of the year and is also downloadable [here].
 The completed opt-out form is to be submitted by 16/01/2023.

 10. Parents can contact the school at 67933419 for discussion or to seek clarification about the school’s Sexuality Education programme.